The Best Keyboards for Mac!

 • Close System Preferences.

-Reconfiguration of modifier keys is done keyboard by keyboard.
-In other words, if you have a MacBook Pro, with its built-in keyboard, as well as a separate Windows keyboard that you use while sitting at your desk, you can choose to only change the Windows keyboard, while leaving the integrated keyboard intact.
+The reconfiguration of modifier keys is done keyboard by keyboard.
+In other words, if you have a MacBook Pro with its integrated keyboard, as well as a separate Windows keyboard that you use when you're sitting at your desk, you can choose to modify only the Windowskeyboard, while leaving the integrated keyboard untouched.

-If you have more than one keyboard connected to your Mac, use the drop-down menu to select the keyboard on which you want the modifier keys to be reconfigured.
+If you have more than one keyboard connected to your Mac, use the drop-down menu to select the keyboard on which you want the modifier keys reconfigured.

-• The first consists of mastering the analogies between Mac and Windows keyboard keys having different names but identical functions.
+• The first step is to master the analogies between the keys on Mac and Windows keyboards, which have different names but identical functions.

-• The second is to use Windows keyboards that have the hotkey images already modified to match those used by Apple.
+• The second method involves using Windows keyboards with the special key images already modified to match those used by Apple.

-• The final alternative is to use sophisticated software built into the keyboard, capable of reconfiguring keys globally as well as by application.
+• The last alternative is to use sophisticated software integrated into the keyboard, capable of reconfiguring the keys globally as well as by application.